microsoft/pxt/docs/blog.md

 September 6th, 2019 by [pelikhan](https://github.com/pelikhan)

-A number of bug fixes and a few new blocks in this the LEGO editor update.
+A number of bug fixes and a few new blocks for the LEGO editor.

 ## [MakeCode Assignments in Teams](/blog/teams/teams-assignments)